Yandy Diaz, Michael Martinez to make Indians’ OD roster; Michael Brantley ‘in a pretty good spot’

 With Diaz and Martinez making the roster, Giovanny Urshela, along with Gonzalez, was optioned to Triple-A.

-The remaining question for the Indians’ Opening Roster revolves around Michael Brantley.
+The remaining question for the Indians’ Opening Day roster revolves around Michael Brantley.
 Though, signs are pointing toward Brantley beginning the season in Cleveland.

 “He's in a pretty good spot,” Francona said.
 “I think out of respect to him, and his situation, there's no reason we need to say something today, other than that he is in a really good place and he continues to trend in the right place.”